Jaga266/widgets-collection/README.md

 ...

   Dock {
-    configName: "power-menu"
+    name: "power-menu"
-    monitorInds: [0]
+    screenIds: [0]
     screens: [Quickshell.screens.reduce((acc, screen) => screen.x > acc.x ? screen : acc, { x: -Infinity })]
   }
 ```

-- **configName:** Name of a `.json` configuration file.
-Default: `"config"`.
+- **name:** Name of a `.json` configuration file.
+Default value is `"default"`.
 In this example, it would be `widgets/dock/configs/power-menu.json`.
-- **monitorInds:** List of screen IDs where the widget should be displayed.
+- **screenIds:** List of screen IDs where the widget should be displayed.
 Default: every screen.
 - **screens:** List of screens where the widget should be displayed.
-When this option is present, the **monitorInds** option will be ignored.
-Use this for more precise configuration.
-In the example above, the widget will be displayed on the rightmost screen.
+When this option is present, the **screenIds** option will be ignored.
+Use this for more precise configuration: in the example above, the widget will be displayed on the rightmost screen.

 ## Widgets